 Education on Personal Loans

-Payday alternative loans explained
+Payday alternative loan (PAL) explained

-When people need cash fast, they sometimes take out payday loans–short-term loans with sky-high fees and interest rates.
-There are better options though, such as a payday alternative loan (PAL).
+When people need cash fast, they sometimes take out payday loans, which are short-term loans with high fees and interest rates.
+However, there are better options, such as a payday alternative loan (PAL).
 This is a small loan offered by some federal credit unions and they cost much less than a payday loan and allow you more time to pay it back.
-In this article, we will cover the differences between payday loans and PALs, as well as other loan options that may work for you.

 A payday alternative loan is a loan ranging from around $200 to $1,000.
-This loan helps people who need quick cash to pay for unexpected expenses, such as a home repair or a medical emergency.
-PALs are regulated by the National Credit Union Administration, and there are two types of PAL loans–PAL I and PAL II.
-To help protect borrowers from the dangers of payday loans, PAL I loans are:
+This loan helps people who need quick cash to cover unexpected expenses, such as home repairs or medical emergencies.
+The National Credit Union Administration regulates PALs, and there are two types of PAL loans: PAL I and PAL II.

 • To be repaid in full after one to six months of payments.